tomstumshais/rally-time-tracker/README.md

 * updated Android SDK tools, platform and component dependencies.
 Available through [Android Studio’s SDK Manager](https://developer.android.com/studio/intro/update.html)
 * enable USB debugging and developer mode on your Android device
 * enabling USB debugging and Developer Mode can vary between devices, but is easy to look up with a Google search.
 You can also check out Enabling On-device Developer Options in the [Android docs](https://developer.android.com/studio/run/device.html#developer-device-options)
-* run in CLI command: `ionic cordova run android --device`
+* run in your CLI command: `ionic cordova run android --device`

 Now you are ready to play with it!